adayush93931/Diabetes_Prediction_Model/readme.md

 ## Model Evaluation

 Present the evaluation metrics used to assess the performance of your model(s).
 Include accuracy, precision, recall, F1-score, and any other relevant metrics.
 Discuss the results and any potential areas for improvement.

-## Deployment

-If your model is deployed or can be deployed, provide instructions or details on how to do so.
-Include any necessary dependencies and deployment considerations.

-## Usage

-Explain how to use your code or model for making predictions.
-Include sample code if necessary.

-## Acknowledgements

-Give credit to any external libraries, datasets, or resources that you used in your project.

-## License

-Specify the license under which your project is distributed.

 ## Contact